liquiddesign/lqgraphi/README.md

 All selects made in collection are cleared due to safety reasons.
 You can pass *$customSelects* which will be applied without any change directly to SQL, so be careful!
 This array can be recursive with relations.
 It will be passed to appropriate functions.

+### Language mutations
+If you need to use different language mutation, you can use HTTP header "Accept-Language".
+System will set detected language (if supported) as primary language for all SQL queries.
+If no language in "Accept-Language" header is supported, then primary language from settings is used.

 ## Roadmap
+-
 - Persisted queries with Redis/KeyDB
 - Security - guards, login
 - Automatic testing